mo-seoudi/Trip-Dash-v4/docs/ACCESS_MODEL.md

 ## Core rule

-Authorization is not represented by one `User.role` value.
+Authorization is not represented by one `User.role` value..

 An access decision is derived from: